phol/docs/content/en/docs/writing-markdown-latex/index.md

 1-p_0^* & \text {if }k=0.\end{cases}$$

 {{% alert warning %}}
-As Hugo and Academic attempt to parse YAML, Markdown, and LaTeX content in the abstract field for publications and talks, Markdown special characters need to be escaped in any math within the abstract fields by using a backslash to prevent the math being parsed as Markdown.
+As Hugo and Wowchemy attempt to parse YAML, Markdown, and LaTeX content in the abstract field for publications and talks, Markdown special characters need to be escaped in any math within the abstract fields by using a backslash to prevent the math being parsed as Markdown.
 The following tips may help:

 - escape each LaTeX backslash (`\`) with an extra backslash, yielding `\\`
 - escape each LaTeX underscore (`_`) with two backslashes, yielding `\\_`